hyperledger-archives/ursa/README.md

 Major modifications to ursa are submitted as RFCs to the [Ursa RFC repo](https://github.com/hyperledger/ursa-rfcs).

-Ursa is divided into two sub libraries: Libursa and Z-Mix.
+Ursa is divided into two sub libraries: libursa and libzmix.

 Libursa is designed for cryptographic primitives like simple digital signatures, encryption schemes, and key exchange.

-Z-Mix offers a generic way to create zero-knowledge proofs, proving statements about multiple cryptographic building blocks, containing signatures, commitments, and verifiable encryption.
-Z-Mix uses many of the building blocks found in Libursa.
+Libzmix offers a generic way to create zero-knowledge proofs, proving statements about multiple cryptographic building blocks, containing signatures, commitments, and verifiable encryption.
+Libzmix uses many of the building blocks found in Libursa.

 ## Dependencies

-Ursa and Z-Mix use the following external dependencies:
+Ursa and zmix use the following external dependencies:

 - libsodium 1.0.14 (Written in C)
 - openssl 1.1.0j or newer (Written in C)